capogreco/capogreco.github.io/_posts/2022-08-13-jekyll_&_markdown.md

         -   ```
             echo "chruby ruby-3.1.2" >> ~/.bash_profile
             ```
-    -   if your shell is fish, you may need to do something along the lines of [this](https://talk.jekyllrb.com/t/how-to-setup-chruby-for-fish-shell-instead-of-regular-bash-zsh/7390/2)
+    -   if your shell is **fish**, you may need to do something along the lines of what is mentioned [here](https://talk.jekyllrb.com/t/how-to-setup-chruby-for-fish-shell-instead-of-regular-bash-zsh/7390/2)
 5.  **quit and relaunch terminal**
 6.  **check if ruby is working**, by typing the following command into terminal:
     -   `ruby -v` -> this should output the version of ruby you have installed